puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

     }
 }
 ```

-!!!
-Template 'Template-name1' has already been written to transaction - because of this reason, its status is 'complete'.
-UniConfig does not revert successfully created/replaced templates since this RPC is executed in the scope
-of transaction.
-!!!

 Creation of 2 templates with separately specified template tags - 'replace' tag is added to '/acl/category' and
 '/services/group=default/types' elements, while 'create' is added to '/services' element.